Google Pixel 5 vs 4a 5G vs 4a: which should you buy?

 As we’ve already mentioned, the Pixel 4a is the odd one out in that it does not have 5G mobile internet.
 It’s getting harder to recommend expensive 4G phones, but the Pixel 4a doesn’t cost all that much, so it gets by just fine with 4G in our book... for now.
 The Pixel 4a 5G and Pixel 5 have 5G.

-None of the Pixels accepts a memory card, and only the two more affordable phones have a socket for wired headphones.
+None of the Pixels accept a memory card, and only the two more affordable phones have a socket for wired headphones.
 Google seems to think that Pixel 5 buyers will already be on board with Bluetooth pairs.

 Google Pixel phones are made to look ultra-simple.
 They don’t go in for garish finishes or techy in-screen fingerprint scanners.